Jindřich Feld: Musical career

-Numerous works of chamber music as well as choral works have suggestive titles, such as Three Inventions or Mockery about Names, for female choir, and Laus Cantus for soprano voice and string quartet (1985, to the memory of J.S.Bach), Gloria Cantus or Three Inventions for mixed chorus, or Nonsense Rhymes for women's chorus and small instrumental ensemble, in direct line with the Říkadla (Nursery rhymes) of Janáček.
+Numerous works of chamber music as well as choral works have suggestive titles, such as Three Inventions or Mockery about Names, for female choir, and Laus Cantus for soprano voice and string quartet (1985, to the memory of J.S.
+Bach), Gloria Cantus or Three Inventions for mixed chorus, or Nonsense Rhymes for women's chorus and small instrumental ensemble, in direct line with the Říkadla (Nursery rhymes) of Janáček.

 One of his internationally best-known compositions is the Concerto for flute and orchestra, written in 1954.
 Jean-Pierre Rampal commissioned this concerto and performed it in multiple concerts, and recorded it.
 The Sonata for flute (1957) is a standard piece in the repertoire of all virtuosos.
 Rampal ordered the very elaborate and the virtuoso Fantasy Concertante for flute, string quartet and percussion instruments, which was first performed in Paris in 1980 (required work for his First International Flute Competition).

 Feld forged aesthetic guidelines during more than half a century of activity and admitted having initially felt close to Martinů, but even more to the French school of Debussy to Messiaen, including Honegger.
-Above all however, he felt akin with the more French side of Stravinsky and Prokofiev as well as the ethnic side of Bartók.
+He felt akin with the more French side of Stravinsky and Prokofiev as well as the ethnic side of Bartók.